fubaz/herouter/README.md

 In the user interface create a new database called 'router'.
 Then create a document whose `_id` would be the host like `example.com`.
 Add a field called `destination` and give it the destination address like `http://www.example.com`.
-I recommend putting the protocol part there to be more explicit.
-And there you go.
+The scheme does not need to be http but it is recommended to have some scheme there.

 You can do this from `python` (or `heroku run python`) and configure using the following functions: